kenjennings/Atari-1nvader/README.md

 After several experiments with the land row where the guns reside I decided a version of small triangular mountains imitating the larger ones scrolling above looked the best.
 The mountains are the same shapes drawn in two different shades of brown to provide variety.

 A little input was added for demonstration purposes.
 The players' guns start in alternating positions - on the land line for the active guns, or the statistics line for the idle guns.
 When the user presses joystick 1 button the Players move up or down to the opposite position.
-I meant for them to move automatically to slide to the alternate active V idle positions, but at the moment a stupid programming trick has them traveling up or down to their final destination only as long as the button remains pressed.

 ---